-Ahead of local and national elections taking place in Kenya this week, local peacebuilders have been calling for calm in the northern county of Garissa, a region identified as a potential hotspot for post-election violence.
+Ahead of local and national elections taking place in Kenya this month, local peacebuilders called for calm in the northern county of Garissa, a region identified as a potential hotspot for post-election violence.

-Ten years after national elections in 2007 led to near civil-war in the country, local peacebuilders are working to ensure the elections on 8 August do not escalate into bloodshed.
+Ten years after national elections in 2007 led to near civil-war in the country, local peacebuilders worked to ensure the elections did not escalate into bloodshed.
 On 5 August, a multi-stakeholder forum in Garissa County, supported by Conciliation Resources, brought together peacebuilders, government officials, elders, religious leaders and media, including women and youth, for a one-day forum to discuss ways of promoting peace before, during and after the elections.

 The group condemned all forms of divisive politics that contribute to electoral violence and conflict in Garissa County, and other parts of Kenya.
 In Garissa, political competition over control of County government and Garissa Township Parliamentary seat by the two main Ogaden sub-clans is fuelling the current tensions.
 Garissa suffers from a history of clan violence, state neglect and more recently terrorism from Al-Shabaab (including the deadly attack on Garissa University College in 2015 that killed 147 students).
 The group called on the local leaders to form an all-inclusive County government that unites the residents and address legacies of marginalisation, poverty and injustices in the area.